aws/aws-sdk-go-v2/content/en/docs/middleware.md

 	}

 	// Middleware must call the next middleware to be executed in order to continue execution of the stack.
-	// Alternatively if an error has occurred you may return prematurely to prevent further execution. return next.HandleInitialize(ctx, in)
+	// If an error occurs, you can return to prevent further execution. return next.HandleInitialize(ctx, in)
 })